Events · Howard League events

 Commercial rate (statutory and private sectors) : £195

-Policing the community conference and Howard League Community Awards 2018 was held on Wednesday 14 November 2018
+Policing the community conference and Howard League Community Awards 2019 will be held on Tuesday 12 November 2019 at the King’s Fund, 11–13 Cavendish Square, London W1G 0AN.

-This one day conference provided an opportunity for delegates to explore best practice in policing and diversion from crime and custody.
-The conference explored innovations in policy and practice in relation to child arrests and ‘looked after’ children, policing and adults, and race and the criminal justice system.
+This conference will provide an opportunity for delegates to discuss best practice in policing and diversion from crime and custody.
+It will explore innovations in policy and practice in relation to policing, sentencing and women; criminalisation of children in residential care; and policing the community.

 - Frances Crook, Chief Executive, Howard League for Penal Reform